 Harry’s Coffee Shop is a local institution, and the Oatmeal Pancakes are famous.
-It’s an old school coffee shop with waitresses who have been serving locals and tourists for eons.
+It’s an old-school coffee shop with waitresses who have been serving locals and tourists for eons.
 Harry’s is still family-run after all these years.
 The best place to people watch at breakfast.

 Richard Walker’s Pancakes apparently Richard gets around because he has a chain of pancakes spread out all over San Diego including one in Illinois.
-But if you are a pancake fan don’t pass up a chance to drive your taste buds from Texas to Georgia and cruz from Belgium to Denmark without leaving the pancake house.
+But if you are a pancake fan don’t pass up a chance to drive your taste buds from Texas to Georgia and cruise from Belgium to Denmark without leaving the pancake house.